 After the Second World War, the UK was considered a safe haven for refugees who had been displaced.
 The passing of the Rwanda Bill tarnishes this track record and puts the UK in line with the anti-migrant rhetoric that has been rising across the world over the past decade.
 In this rhetoric, an attitude of hostility and fear is being fostered towards refugees and they have been painted as security threats and opportunists, rather than a group of people who only want access to safety.
 This sentiment was echoed by the UK’s Home Secretary Suella Braverman when she stated that a “hurricane” of migrants is coming to UK shores and branded the crisis as an “existential challenge for the political and cultural institutions of the West.”

-Gavalas believes that the passing of the Rwanda Bill will only cause further distress and oppression to an already vulnerable group of people.
-She adds that since the passing of the Rwanda Bill, refugees are living in fear that they will be detained and sent to Rwanda.“People seeking asylum in our network have told us about the psychological impact the Rwanda Plan is having on them,” Gavalas says.
-“They have already gone through so much on their journeys to the UK and in the hostile asylum system, that the threat of being sent to Rwanda is instilling fear amongst them.”
+Gavalas, from Migrants’ Rights Network, believes that the passing of the Rwanda Bill will only cause further distress and oppression to an already vulnerable group.
+She adds that, since the Bill's passing, refugees are living in fear of being detained and sent to Rwanda.
+“People seeking asylum in our network have told us about the psychological impact the Rwanda Plan is having on them,” Gavalas says.
+“They have already gone through so much on their journeys to the UK and in the hostile asylum system, that the threat of being sent to Rwanda is instilling fear among them.”

 The Rwanda Bill has drawn comparisons to Australia's offshore policy which was also designed to send asylum seekers to other countries to ‘stop the boats.’
 In Australia, the offshore model detained asylum seekers and sent them to Nauru and Manus Island.
 Australia's offshore policy has been heavily criticised for its cruelty and inhumanity.
 Iranian Kurdish refugee Behrouz Boochani, was among those who were sent to a detention centre on Manus Island.
 He spent seven years detained on the island located in Papua New Guinea.
 Since his release, he has shed light on the inhumane treatment and the human rights violations that he was subjected to.